'We’re big believers in delight': UI employee business uses games to engage alums

 Both said the distance of their company will be effective and intentional.
 They hope independence — flying just outside of the public university orbit — will breed creativity and agility.

-They’ve received permission to use university marks, which was “huge,” Rampson said, and have even made some merchandise to pair with the games.
+They’ve received permission to use university marks, which was “huge,” Rampson said, and have even made some merchandise designs for users to vote on.

 The first game went up on Oct.
 4, the same date that Facebook and several of its services went down.
 Tough luck.